 '''

 import rubrix as rb

 rb.log(

 rb.TextClassificationRecord(inputs="My first Rubrix example"),

 name='example-dataset'

 )

 '''

 If you now go to your Rubrix app at http://localhost:6900/, you will find your first data set.
-The default username and password are rubrix and 1234 (see the user management guide to configure this).
-You can also check the REST API docs at http://localhost:6900/api/docs.

 Congratulations!
 You are ready to start working with Rubrix.